DOI-USGS/ISIS3/README.md

   To update to a new version of ISIS, simply run `conda update isis3`

   To update to our latest release candidate, run `conda update -c usgs-astrogeology/label/RC isis3`

+  Note that at some point in the future, new versions of ISIS will only be available under the package name `isis` and `conda update isis3` will no longer work for additional updates.
+Instead, `conda update isis` must be used to update to a new version and `conda update -c usgs-astrogeology/label/RC isis` to update to a new release candidate, after installing a version of ISIS 3.10 or greater with the package name `isis`.

 ### Operating System Requirements